jcordes73/3scale-toolbox-java/README.md

  	java -jar target/quarkus-app/quarkus-run.jar -f <batch-file>

 In the batch files you can also assign results to variables and apply filters, both may of course be combined.
 You can also comment out lines by using **#** as the first character of the line.
+### Interactive mode
+To run toolbox in interactive/shell mode run

+	java -jar target/quarkus-app/quarkus-run.jar -i

+You should now see a prompt like this

+	3scale>

+Just hit **<enter>** for a list of available commands.

+Use **CTRL-c** to exit the shell.

 #### Variables
-In the batch file you can also assign the outcome of a command to a variable like this
+In the batch file or in the shell you can also assign the outcome of a command to a variable like this

 	assign variable <VARIABLE_NAME>=<COMMAND>